wshjtuk/DynaSketch/README.md

 ```bash
 pip install transparent-background
 ```
+You may also need to download some CKPT from the repo.
 5. Install Co-Tracker:

 By following the instructions in the [Co-Tracker](https://github.com/facebookresearch/co-tracker) repo, install the library.
+You may also need to download some CKPT from the repo.
 <br>

 ## Run Demo